 Sometimes, in YWAM, it’s the end of a long day and you’ve got dinner cleanup.
 The front of your shirt is soaked from rinsing the dishes, the sanitizer decides to break again, and the tap is leaking water all over the floor.
 You lean over the sink, sleeves rolled up, hair falling in your face, hands wrinkly, and you ask God if this is really where you’re supposed to be.
 You tell Him how you long for some time alone away from all the people, all the noise, all the action.
-And He responds right there in the noisy, dirty kitchen, that this is where He’s called you to be and that He will give you calm in the midst of the chaos.
+And He responds right there in the noisy, dirty kitchen, that this is where He’s called you to be and that He will give you peace in the midst of chaos.

-Sometimes, in YWAM, you feel your eyelids starting to droop before nine o’clock even rolls around.
+Sometimes, in YWAM, you feel your eyelids start to droop before nine o’clock even rolls around.
 Sometimes, in YWAM, you chop vegetables for hours.
 Sometimes, in YWAM, you laugh until your sides ache.
 Sometimes, in YWAM, you walk for miles.
 Sometimes, in YWAM, you wedge yourself behind a door and the wall just to get a moment of quiet.
 Sometimes, in YWAM, you hurt for what you see and feel helpless for what you cannot do.
 Sometimes, in YWAM, you feel like giving up.

 But always, in YWAM, He meets you every day.
 He meets you in the kitchen, on the dusty roads, in the worship hall, around the dining table, on your knees, in the freezing shower, sobbing on the bathroom floor.
 He meets you in your humanness and your brokenness, in your attempt to save the world and in your frustrated tears when nothing seems to be happening.
 He meets you—He meets us—when we obey the calling He placed on our lives to go into all the world and preach the gospel, to reach the all and to save the one.